Mirxa27/new-macos1/VoiceAgent/README.md

 ## Voice Command Examples

-The app will speak back confirmations for each action:
+The app now provides intelligent visual understanding with detailed voice responses:

 ```
+You: "What's on my screen?"
+App: "Analyzing screen visually"
+App: "I can see a Safari browser window with the Apple website.
+There's a navigation bar at the top with Home, Mac, iPad, and iPhone options.
+The main content shows a large image of the new MacBook Pro."

-You: "Click on the button in the top right"
+You: "Click on the search button"
-App: "Executing: Click on the button in the top right"
+App: "Executing: Click on the search button"
+App: "I can see a search icon in the top right corner of the Safari window"
-App: "Successfully clicked at coordinates 800, 100"
+App: "Successfully clicked at coordinates 1200, 120"

+You: "Read the text on the page"
+App: "Executing: Read the text on the page"
+App: "Screen text includes: MacBook Pro, Supercharged for pros, M3 Pro and M3 Max, Available now"

-You: "Type 'Hello, how are you today?'"
+You: "Type in the search box"
-App: "Executing: Type Hello, how are you today"
+App: "Executing: Type in the search box"
+App: "I can see the search field is now active with a blinking cursor"
 App: "Successfully typed the text"

-You: "Open Safari"
-App: "Executing: Open Safari"
-App: "Successfully opened Safari"

-You: "Scroll down"
-App: "Executing: Scroll down"
-App: "Successfully scrolled down"
 ```

 ## Permissions Required